-When the temperature dips and it’s uncomfortable to go outside, there’s a tendency to retreat to the pleasures of the couch.
-But how do you engage in physical activity in winter when you’re stuck indoors?
+Whenever you are restricted from going outside, there’s a tendency to retreat to the pleasures of the couch.
+But how do you engage in physical activity when you’re stuck indoors?
 Here are some great tips and physical activity ideas, both for you and for the person with diabetes that you help support.

 Follow an online exercise program

 Many people need the structure and motivation of a recognized exercise program to get going.
 You’ll find a wide variety of online exercise programs to choose from, with countless options to suit different preferences.
-For example, instead of going out to a pilates, yoga or tai chi class, many people follow the same routines at home in winter using the world wide web!
+For example, instead of going out to a pilates, yoga or tai chi class, you can follow the same routines at home using the world wide web!

 Here are a few things to consider when searching for an online fitness program:

 - Make sure the program is being provided by an accredited fitness specialist

 - Spend time researching to make sure the program meets your goals and timeframe